Inventories, Demand Shocks Propagation and Amplification in Supply Chains: Model

 \end{prop} \begin{proof} See Appendix \ref{proofs}. \end{proof} The intuition behind this result is straightforward.
 For a given level of volatility in final demand, more upstream industries experience larger fluctuations in output and, therefore, higher output growth volatility.

+An important corollary of Propositions \ref{propgrowthrates} and \ref{corvolatility} is that the network structure matters even to a first order.
+In particular, the network is fully summarized by the inventory-weighted upstreamness $\mathcal{U}$.

-\paragraph{Comparative Statics} Propositions propgrowthrates and \ref{corvolatility} establish that the inventory-weighted measure of upstreamness is a sufficient statistic to understand the cross-sectional heterogeneity in output growth fluctuations.
+\paragraph{Comparative Statics.} Propositions \ref{propgrowthrates} and \ref{corvolatility} establish that the inventory-weighted measure of upstreamness is a sufficient statistic to understand the cross-sectional heterogeneity in output growth fluctuations.
 In what follows, I present comparative statics to understand how this relates to fundamental features of the network economy.
-In particular, I establish that, all else equal, i) higher inventories and ii) more persistence shocks induce larger fluctuations, iii) industries with a lower weight in consumption baskets are more volatile and iv) that fragmenting production increases the volatility of the economy.